The Office of Diversity and Inclusion is committed to advancing diversity, equity and inclusion at all levels of the college.

-For approximately five years, Canisius College has sought to identify and understand issues impacting students of color.
+For approximately five years, Canisius University has sought to identify and understand issues impacting students of color.
 In the spring of 2014, a campus climate committee chaired by Matthew Hertz, PhD, Director of Research and Institutional Effectiveness, and Craig Rogers, PhD, Associate Professor of Economics and Finance, was formed with representation from students, staff, faculty, and administrators.

 The committee was charged with developing and distributing a survey focused on the issues and concerns of ALANA (African American, Latino/a/x American, Asian, and Native American) students.
 The study found that ALANA students were experiencing social and academic isolation, and alienation due to microaggressions.
 The committee also found that ALANA students had less opportunities to hold leadership positions.

 In response to the 2014 campus climate survey results, the committee made the following recommendations: